LukaszSwolkien/EngineeringMetrics/README.md

 ﻿README
 ======

 Analyze Jira issues to measure teams efficiency in terms of engineering processes, structure and practices.
 Metrics once calculated can be later published on the Confluance page (Confluance Jira macros are supported for dynamic data refresh).
-It is also possible to publish data to the html file.
+It is also possible to publish data to the html file (notebook result).
 All the setup can be done in jupyter notebooks.
 The ultimate goal is to use those metrics to continuously improve efficiency and enable fast delivery

-There are many tools available, such as eazyBI, but thanks to the custom code we can do everything.
+There are many tools available, such as eazyBI or build in Jira dashboard gadgets and Confluance macros, but thanks to the custom code we can do everything.
 This approach also does not require any administrator privileges in Jira or Confluance.
 Just use the credentials of your regular user to access data in Jira and generate a custom dashboard on the Confluance page(s).
+You can also add custom code to generate report in any other format

 ## Algorithms